Table of contents

 The lead contractor is Gaia Resources.
 Gaia Resources will work with organisations with archival management process knowledge, software development and infrastructure and hosting capability.

-- transferring records to QSA
+- propose new transfers of physical records to QSA

 Image text equivalent

-Tranche 1: July 2018 to May 2020
+Tranche 1: July 2018 to May/June 2020

-- Service and solution design for the Archival Management and Control (AMC) and the Access, Search and Discovery (ASD)
+- Service and solution design for the Archival Management and Control (AMC) and the Access, Search and Discovery (ASD).

-- AMC and ASD build and existing AMC migration
+- AMC and ASD build and existing AMC migration.

-- Iterative testing of the AMC with ASD solution components
+- Iterative testing of the AMC with ASD solution components.

-- AMC and ASD go live May 2020
+- AMC and ASD go live May 2020.

 Outcomes of this Tranche: